seejohnrun/seejohnrun.github.io/_posts/2012-02-20-sass-is-boss.markdown

 <h2 id="theres_more">There's more</h2>
 Mixins are a great feature of Sass also, and its absolutely worth checking out more on <a href="http://sass-lang.com/">sass-lang.com</a>.

-When you re done there, your next stop should be at the site for <a href="http://compass-style.org/">Compass</a>.
+When you're done there, your next stop should be at the site for <a href="http://compass-style.org/">Compass</a>.
 Compass builds on top of Sass to add more helpers to Sass.

 My favorite is their <a href="http://compass-style.org/reference/compass/css3/">CSS3 Compatibility</a>, which provide cross-browser ways to use things like <code>opacity</code>.
 You use these helpers and inserted in their place is all of the various ways that browsers want to see those rules.
 No more googling  cross-browser opacity :